All Episodes

 This is extremely common.

-That happens all the time to uh to me, and I'm just amazed that people have the brazenness to say the things that they do.
+It happens all the time to me, and I'm just amazed that people have the brazenness to say the things that they do.

-I'm just sitting here, Nora going, I'm not gonna get upset because somebody said, Hey girl, you look good today.
+I'm just sitting here, Nora, going, I'm not going to get upset because somebody said, Hey, girl, you look good today.

 I twirl and say thank you.